Whiteknight/ParserObjects/docs/v6/parsers_core.md

 var parser = Match('A');

-// Match a single item which satisfies a predicate var parser = Match(c => IsMatch(c));
+// Match a single item which satisfies a predicate var parser = Match(c => SatisfiesMyPredicate(c));

-// Match a series of items one after the other, using C# .Equals() var parser = Match(new [] { 'A', 'B', 'C' });
+// Match a series of items one after the other, using C# .Equals()
+// Returns a list of matched items var parser = Match(new [] { 'A', 'B', 'C' });

 // Same as above, but uses the fact that a string is an IEnumerable<char>
 var parser = Match("ABC");
 ```

-The `Match` parser can match the end sentinel, and if the end sentinel matches, it will return success at end of input (with 0 `.Consumed`).
+The `Match` parser can match the end sentinel if it would satisfy your predicate, and if the end sentinel matches, it will return success at end of input (with 0 `.Consumed`).
 If you would like to have the same behavior as Match but without matching the end sentinel, use the `MatchItem` parser instead.

 **Note**: If you are matching single characters the [MatchChar() parser](parsers_chars.md) is optimized to cache values and perform fewer allocations.